AshtonRopp/AdvancedComputerSystems/Zstandard/README.md

 ## Zstandard Compression Testing

 ## Background Research
-The following section will summarize my research into the ZStandard (zstd) algorithm.
+The following section will summarize my research into the Zstandard (zstd) algorithm.
 For more thorough documentation, refer to the project's compression format guide found [here](https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md).

 ### Frames
 zstd compresses data into what is referred to as "frames".
 The format of these is shown below, taken from the Zstandard GitHub page.